 As demonstrated in the following chart, the global drilling and completion fluids' market peaked in 2014 at approximately US\$14.6 billion.
 As a result of falling oil prices and weak North American natural gas prices experienced in 2015 and 2016, rig counts dropped in both the US and Canada resulting in reduced revenues and therefore a shrinking market environment for demand for drilling and completion fluids services.
-Since 2016, revenues and industry activity have increased year over year to approximately US\$9.4 billion by the end of 2019.
+From 2016 to 2019, revenues and industry activity increased year over year to approximately US\$9.4 billion by the end of 2019.
+However, as a result of the COVID-19 pandemic and the resulting fall in oil prices, the global drilling and completion fluids' market fell significantly to approximately US\$6.5 billion for 2020.

-Worldwide Drilling & Completion Fluids Market Size(1)
+Worldwide Drilling & Completion Fluids Market Size